sam-ross/QUB-CSC-Concurrent-Programming/README.md

 # Concurrent Programming Competition

 Utilised memory mapping to read the large 2Gb graph files directly into memory.
-Assigned 12 threads to read the graph file in parallel from memory very efficiently.
-Optimised the Disjoint Set Union Algorithm and other processes to improve performance.
+Assigned 12 threads in parallel to read the graph files from memory very efficiently.
+Optimised the Disjoint Set Algorithms to run concurrently using atomic operations.
+Various other optimisations.

 Acheived 2nd place in the concurrent programming competition.